 What Compensation Can You Seek for a Slip and Fall Accident?

 After a slip and fall accident, you may wonder what compensation you can seek for your injuries.
-How far does premises liability extend?
+How far does the premises liability extend?
 While the funds you can receive will vary, most people seek:

 - Compensation for medical bills associated with the accident.
 Medical bills include the cost of immediate emergency care as well as any long-term care needs, like physical therapy or ongoing hospitalization, associated with the accident.

 - Payment for wages lost as a result of time the victim could not work after the accident.
-If you missed time at work for physical therapy, because of hospitalization, or due to inability to work because of your injuries, you may receive compensation for that missed time.
+If you missed time at work for physical therapy, because of hospitalization, or due to the inability to work because of your injuries, you may receive compensation for that missed time.

 - Compensation for pain and suffering.
 In addition to payment for actual financial damages, you may receive financial compensation for the pain and suffering you experienced due to your slip and fall.
 This can include missed opportunities and missed time with loved ones as well as physical pain and suffering.